Free SAP C_CPI_2506 Exam Actual Questions & Explanations

 Which topics carry the most weight in the C_CPI_2506 exam?

-How much hands-on experience is needed, and what labs should I prioritize?
+How much hands-on lab experience is needed, and which areas should I prioritize?

 Question No. 1